Life in Charlottesville

 Residents pride themselves on Charlottesville’s high quality of life and the area’s natural beauty.
 Charlottesville has enjoyed rankings as #1 City in America” (Frommer’s), “Best Place to Live Among Small Cities” (Money magazine), “Top Ten Cities That Have It All” (A&E TV), “40 Best College Towns…” (Outside), “Healthiest Place to Live” (Kiplinger), “Hottest for Fitness” (Newsweek), and “Best Place to Raise a Family” (Readers’ Digest).

 The area’s economic base centers on tourism, higher education, light manufacturing, agriculture, and retail trade.
 For those just looking to learn more about the rich history of the region, walking around the Grounds of the University of Virginia or visiting the homes of U.S. Presidents Thomas Jefferson, James Madison, and James Monroe are great ways to spend your free time.
-Although currently limited due to physical distancing regulations, the area has a wide variety of musical and cultural venues including the Charlottesville Pavilion, John Paul Jones Arena, Paramount Theater, Jefferson Theater, The Southern, and the Virginia Film Festival that feature national and international artists and performers.
+The area has a wide variety of musical and cultural venues including the Ting Pavilion, John Paul Jones Arena, Paramount Theater, Jefferson Theater, The Southern, and the Virginia Film Festival that feature national and international artists and performers.

 Due to its unique geography, Charlottesville offers an abundance of outdoor activities.
 The Blue Ridge Mountains and Shenandoah Valley offer hiking, mountain biking, and white water rafting, and entrance to the Appalachian Trail is just 30 minutes away.